RedisLabs/redislabs-docs/content/rs/clusters/turn-off-services.md

 - [Discovery service]({{< relref "rs/installing-upgrading/configuring/cluster-dns.md" >}})- `mdns_server`, `pdns_server`
 - [Active-Active databases]({{< relref "/rs/databases/active-active/_index.md" >}}) - `crdb_coordinator`, `crdb_worker`

-To disable a service with the `rladmin cluster config` command, use the `services` parameter and the name of the service, followed by `disabled`.
+To turn off a service with the `rladmin cluster config` command, use the `services` parameter and the name of the service, followed by `disabled`.
 ```text
  rladmin cluster config
         [ services <service_name> <enabled | disabled> ]
 ```

-To disable a service with the API, use the `/v1/cluster/services/configuration` endpoint with the name of the service and the operating mode (enabled/disabled) in JSON format.
+To turn off a service with the API, use the `/v1/cluster/services/configuration` endpoint with the name of the service and the operating mode (enabled/disabled) in JSON format.

 For example:
-- To disable the RS Admin Console, issue this PUT request:
+- To turn off the RS Admin Console, issue this PUT request:

     ```sh
     curl --request PUT \
     --url https://localhost:9443/v1/cluster/services_configuration \
-    --header 'content-type: application/json' \
+    --header '-type: application/json' \
     --data '{
         "cm_server":{
             "operating_mode":"disabled"